vgrankin/symfony_4_jwt_restapi_demo/README.md

     url: http://localhost:8000/users/create
     Body (select raw) and add this line: {"email": "rest@jwtrestapi.com", "password": "test123"}

-    you should get the following response:
+    you should get the following response on successful user creation:

     {
         "data": {